kermitt/MimickNetActivity/README.md

 # MimickNetActivity
 server.js is the node 'backend'  <br>
 noise.js is a node 'frontend'  <br>
+NOTE: The java is not is its 'proper' format - I used maven but only because I wanted the org.json import...

 # Java
 The java is used for multithreadness...  it will fire against the server.js  <br>